Chapter 03 - Metamorphosis

 "You sent your friend here.
 He tried to burn my wife alive."

-Addison reaches her hand out and clasps the torch's hand.
+Addison reaches her hand out and clasps the torch's handle.
 She reaches into her back pocket and pulls out a silver zippo.

 "He didn't say.
 I guess psychopaths don't have to explain themselves."